Tuck Tucker

 William Osborne "Tuck" Tucker III (August 20, 1961 – December 22, 2020) was an American writer, storyboard artist, animator, songwriter, and director who worked on Hey Arnold! and SpongeBob SquarePants.
+He directed Hey Arnold!: The Movie in 2002.

 Early life and education

 Tucker was born in Lynchburg, Virginia.
 He attended Virginia Episcopal School and Virginia Commonwealth University.
 He would spend most of his time at home watching cartoons with his father and cites these experiences as being very special to him.
 He married Connie Dyste in 1990 and had one daughter, Gina Tucker.
 The family resided in La Cañada Flintridge.
 Connie Tucker died of a rare cancer in 2015 and Tucker moved home to Virginia to teach art to students at Longwood University.